jassler/socialranking/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# socialranking
+# `socialranking`

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of socialranking is to …
+The package `socialranking` offers functions to represent ordinal information of coalitions and calculate the power relation between elements or players.

 ## Installation